11 May, 2023

 Nowadays, internal staff such as delivery drivers have dedicated apps and ideally have a designated UX team looking out for their needs, too.
 Creating a frictionless and respectful user experience for ‘internal users’ is just as critical for the success of a business as it is to please customers.

 User journey map example: meal delivery.
 Please note that this fictional journey map is just an example for illustrative purposes and has not been backed up with user research.
-Click on the image to download a high-resolution PDF of this example.

 For more inspiration, you can find collections with more real-life user journey examples and customer journey maps on UXeria, eleken.co & userinterviews.com, or check out free templates provided by the design tools listed below.